What is China's pathway to limit global warming to 1.5°C?

 Long term pathway

-China’s NDC set a target to increase forest stock volume by 6 billion m³ above 2005 levels by 2030.
-According to the latest National Forest Inventory, as of 2018, it is likely that almost three quarters of this increase has already been achieved.3 In 2018, total LULUCF sinks stood at around 1340 MtCO2/yr corresponds to around 12% of total CO2 emissions that year (excluding LULUCF).4 Therefore China cannot only rely on carbon sinks to achieve net zero.
-Direct emissions reductions in its energy and industrial sectors will be required to reach net zero.
+China’s 2021 NDC set a target to increase forest stock volume by 6 billion m³ above 2005 levels by 2030, which has been met five years ahead of schedule.
+In 2021, total LULUCF sinks stood at around 1346 MtCO2/yr, corresponding to around 12.5% of total CO2 emissions that year (excluding LULUCF).5 Therefore China cannot only rely on carbon sinks to achieve net zero.
+Direct emissions reductions in its energy and industrial sectors will be required to reach net zero (see our LULUCF sector analysis here).
+In its 2035 target submission China pledge to increase forest stock volume by 6 billion m³ by 2030 compared to 2005 levels (at around 18.5 billion m³).

 China's total CO₂ emissions excl.
 LULUCF MtCO₂/yr